Glavin001/Glavin001.github.io/_posts/2014-10-4-next36-wearable-hackathon.md

 ### SMU App Contests

-I have been privileged to be on both of the winnings teams with my friends, for the two years of the [SMU Mobile App Contest](http://www.smu.ca/academics/science-mobile-app-contest.html).
+I have been privileged to be on both of the winning teams with my friends, for the two years of the [SMU Mobile App Contest](http://www.smu.ca/academics/science-mobile-app-contest.html).

 ![app contest]({{ site.url }}/images/next36/smu-app-contest.jpg)
 <br/>